Path length: 21.65 miles

-An EF4 tornado tracked 21.65 miles through parts of Lamar, Forrest and Perry Counties in Mississippi on February 10, 2013.
-Per the NWS Survey, the tornado reached maximum intensity with winds near 170 mph just SW of Oak Grove High School in Lamar County.
-A brick home in a subdivision, just west of Old Highway 11 was completely leveled with all interior and exterior walls down, and a fair amount of debris was blown downstream.
+An EF4 tornado tracked 21.65 miles through Lamar, Forrest, and Perry Counties in Mississippi on February 10, 2013.
+Per the NWS Survey, the tornado reached maximum intensity with winds near 170 mph, just SW of Oak Grove High School in Lamar County.
+A brick home in a subdivision just west of Old Highway 11 was completely leveled with all interior and exterior walls down, and a fair amount of debris was blown downstream.

 Here are additional details about this tornado:

 It developed along Highway 589 in Lamar County.
-Initial damage to small trees.
-T he tornado intensified quickly with significant damage reported in the West Lake Serene area.
+Initial damage was mainly to small trees.
+The tornado intensified quickly, with significant damage reported in the West Lake Serene area.
 It then moved into the Oak Grove area, hitting a subdivision.
 This is where the brick home was demolished.
 Several other homes in the subdivision sustained EF2 and EF3 damage.

 The twister moved onto the campus of Oak Grove High School.
-The field house near the football stadium, the baseball stadium and large metal building adjoining this stadium were all destroyed.
+The field house near the football stadium, the baseball stadium, and a large metal building adjoining this stadium were all destroyed.
 The main building of the high school had roof damage.
-“A vehicle was thrown from the parking lot adjoining the baseball stadium, up a small hill and was deposited near the pitching mound in the middle of the baseball field.”
+“A vehicle was thrown from the parking lot adjoining the baseball stadium, up a small hill, and deposited near the pitching mound in the middle of the baseball field.”

 The tornado continued a trek to the northeast into the heavily populated areas of West Hattiesburg.
-Numerous homes were destroyed and the survey found high end EF3 damage with some homes.
+Numerous homes were destroyed, and the survey found high-end EF3 damage with some homes.
 Dozens of power poles were snapped.
-The survey states that video evidence and ground survey damage indicated that the tornado was multi-vortex at this time.
+The NWS summary states that video evidence and ground survey damage indicated that the tornado was multi-vortex at this time.
 An apartment complex had significant roof damage just west of I-59.
-Lamar County Emergency Management reported 51 homes were destroyed with 170 suffering major damage.
+Lamar County Emergency Management reported 51 homes were destroyed, with 170 suffering major damage.

-As the tornaod crossed Highway 49, it hit multiple neighborhoods.
-Roofs were blown off many homes and trees fell on houses and vehicles.
+As the tornado crossed Highway 49, it hit multiple neighborhoods.
+Roofs were blown off many homes, and trees fell on houses and vehicles.
 At North Main Street, significant damage occurred to the Red Cross Building and Girl Scouts Building.
 Large metal poles were bent at the Hattiesburg High School athletic fields.
 Several brick buildings were hit on east 7th street.
-The survey noted, “damage in the area between north Main Street and east 7th Avenue was in the high end EF-3 range with maximum winds around 160 mph.”
+The survey noted, “damage in the area between North Main Street and East 7th Avenue was in the high-end EF-3 range with maximum winds around 160 mph.”